github0apurva/DrugReview/README.md

 		b.
 Vocab freq  and
 		c.
 Distribution of reviews length
 	9. Working in colab to incorporate glove embedding				Not yet
-	10. Resampling for equal rating distribution					Not yet
+	10. Resampling for equal rating distribution					Done
+	11. created a seperate class to compile and ft the deeplearning model

 	TYpes of model:
 	1. dependent as regressor,  simple network with only text       input and no embedding		Done